 We’ve carried out extensive research into dedicated server hosting.
 By cross-referencing the features, prices and help on offer from the best hosts on the market, we’ve not only found the cheapest dedicated server hosting providers, but the best providers, too.

 We’ll take a closer look at these providers, and what you’re really getting for your money.
+You can see how we’ve scored the three cheapest dedicated server providers below:

 If you’re after an affordable dedicated hosting plan, we’ll let you in on a little secret: most hosting providers offer great promotional prices to new customers, and these prices will often last for the first year or more.
 And we’re not just talking ‘a few dollars here and there’ kind of great – we’re talking ‘more than half off’ kind of great.